A Typical Daly in the Life of a Car Salesman

-- You get in and out of hot cars with your fellow salesman to hang red tags from the rear view mirrors of every car on the lot.
+- You get in and out of hot cars with your fellow salesman to hang red tags from the rearview mirrors of every vehicle on the lot.

 - You finally get an up (customer) right before closing time.
-You meet, greet, sheet and qualify.
-You're ready to go home, but you have a good feeling about this one.
+You meet, greet, sheet, and qualify.
+You’re ready to go home but have a good feeling about this one.

-- You do a couple of presentations and test drive a couple cars.
-You finally get them landed on a car.
+- You do a couple of presentations, and test drive a couple of cars.
+You finally get them landed on a vehicle.

 - You write up the deal and present the numbers to the customer.
 Being unrealistic, the customer grinds the heck out of you for the best deal possible.

 - After several trips back and forth to the desk, the customer starts to get cold feet and begins making excuses that they’re hungry and it’s getting late (time for a Turn-Over).

 - The sales manager calls you weak because you can’t close your customer and embarrasses you in front of your peers.